department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/discovery/FHIR/README.md

 ## UI related discovery

 Front end technical strategy is detailed [here](front_end_technical_strategy.md), and there's a [service design doc](fe_service_design.md) with guidelines and documentation on how the UI service layer will work (still in progress).
 We've also create an [outline](business_logic.md) of the "business logic" present in the application, in order to facilitate discussions about how to organize the backend services.
+There is also a [diagram](service_level_mapping.md) of the current api vs VSP FHIR equivalent with mismatched expectations called out.

 ### Appointments List
 - [Discovery Notes](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/engineering/discovery/FHIR/appointments.md)